 Doctor of Philosophy with a Major in Economics

-Our curriculum features 27 credit hours of first year core courses, at least twenty-one credit hours of fields, electives and workshop, at least 18 credit hours of departmental seminars and at least thirty-three credit hours of dissertation research (see Requirements tab).
-Thus, the minimum number of credit hours to be fulfilled is 99.
+Our curriculum features 24 credit hours of first year core courses, at least 30 credit hours of fields, and electives, and at least 24 credit hours of dissertation research (see Requirements tab).
+Thus, the minimum number of credit hours to be fulfilled is 72.
 Students receive rigorous training in microeconomic theory and quantitative methods during their first year of study.
-Our first year core coursework also features a two-course sequence in the economics of innovation.
-This cluster is designed to teach students the key microeconomic and macroeconomic foundations of innovation.

 Planned Curriculum and Sample Schedule